-- A. Eighteen credit hours of core courses, which include biomedical sciences, forensic science and biological sciences. - B. Twelve credit hours of elective courses. - C. Six credit hours of internship.
+- A. Twenty-four (24) credit hours of core courses. - B. Six (6) credit hours of Specialty Track courses. - C. Six (6) credit hours of internship or faculty-guided research.

-All students enrolled in the program are required to complete the 18 hours of core courses listed below.
+All students enrolled in the program are required to complete the 24 hours of core courses listed below.